skip to main content

 Most Scindapsus are known for their silvery patterns called blister or reflective varigation.
 This occurs when tiny air pockets form between the pigmented lower parts of the leaf and unpigmented upper parts of the leaves.
 When lights reflect off these air pockets, the leaves appear to sparkle.

-Pictured Left: Silver Satin Pothos
+Pictured Left: Silver Pothos

 Plant Friends and Family